Skip to Content

 are done to:

-Blood pressure measurements are classified as
+Blood pressure measurements for adults are classified as

 High blood pressure is also classified into

 high blood pressure has already caused damage to your blood vessels, heart, or eyes.
 Your doctor might check for:

 doctor to confirm that you have high blood pressure, your blood pressure must

 be at least 140/90 on two separate occasions.
 It is usually measured

 Except in very severe cases, the diagnosis is

 not based on a single reading.